rudyauction509/Syncmoney-atommc/README.md

 THIS IS A FORK MADE CUSTOM FOR THE ATOMMC MINECRAFT SERVER!
 NO SUPPORT WILL BE GIVEN!

+Changes:
+- /pay tab complete now only shows players currently on the network, not a full cache list including thousands of scanner bots and banned players.

 Syncmoney is a high-performance Minecraft economy plugin designed for multi-server networks.
 It synchronizes player balances across all servers in real-time using Redis Pub/Sub, with comprehensive protection against economic exploits and data loss.

 **Perfect for**: Survival servers, factions, SMPs, minigame networks, and any multi-server economy ecosystem.